enkodellc/blazorboilerplate/README.md

 incomplete or closed source.
 I paid for 4-5 of these solutions with an Angular front-end and none of them were what I was looking for.
 This is my attempt to create something that developers can start a Blazor project with several great features to build from.
 I have a lot of experience with ASP.Net webforms an new to .NET Core and Blazor.
 This code is not meant to be perfect or follow every Best Practice.
 It though is my ambition to learn and get feedback on what Best Practices can be implemented.
+I will be migrating a Webforms app to Blazor so this is my opportunity to learn, share, grow and get feedback on what hopefully will be a great Blazor Starter Kit.

 I have taken small solutions from other repositories and will do my best to recognize those contributions.
 I am very open to ideas and suggestions.
 I am not a great developer, but I try.
 So please take this into consideration when using this repository.
 If you wish to hire me for consulting or as a contractor please reach out via [email](support@blazorboilerplate.com) or [https://gitter.im/enkodellc](https://gitter.im/enkodellc).

 ## Completed
  - Basic Login / User Creation
  - Admin Theme using Material Design / MatBlazor
- - Swagger Ui API visualizer
+ - Swagger UI API visualizer
  - Log Files using Serilog
  - Choose between SQL Lite File or MS SQL Database
  - Email Confirmation of Registered Users
  - Forgot Password Functionality
+ - ISoftDelete Interface for Models - Allows for "trash / restore" of data **IsDeleted** property
+ - IAuditable Interface for Models - Allows for **CreatedOn, CreatedBy, ModifiedOn, ModifiedBy** properties
  - Api Audit Trail / Middleware to log Api Requests and Responses
  - Api Response Class to maintain consistent Api Requests and Responses
  - Todo List CRUD Example with N-Tier Layers Not just some fluff that most others do
- - Seed Database
+ - Seed Database & Database Migrations
  - Forum chat and notification system - Thanks <a href="https://github.com/ajgoldenwings" target="_blank">ajgoldenwings</a>
  - Drag and Drop Examples - <a href="https://chrissainty.com/investigating-drag-and-drop-with-blazor/" target="_blank">Chris Sainty Blazor Blog</a>
+ - Docker Container Support

 ## Road map
 - User profile & settings management
 - User, claims, role, permission and organization unit management
 - Azure Hosting Guide
-- Docker Container support
 - Create a Nuget Package Template
 - Switch from Entity Framework Core to Dapper.
 So far EF is not my cup of Tea.
 I think dapper will be stronger and faster just my opinion.
 I like SQL code, less automagic code with more control.
 Just my style.